newperson1746/iphone7-linux-nfsroot/README.md

 # iphone7-linux-nfsroot
 Helper files to set up an iPhone 7 on the Sandcastle linux port to boot mainline distros by nfs

+## firmware/D10.mtprops
+Properties file for hx-touchd.
+Install in a convenient location like /lib/firmware, and make sure to change it to match in the hx-touchd service file down below.

 ## 70-iphone7.rules
 If you replaced the MAC of g_ether, replace it here as well.
 Also put the path to `ethbridge.sh` on your computer.